 How to add Word, PowerPoint and PDF documents to your LinkedIn posts.

-Document posts (sometimes referred to as carousels or sliders) perform really well for me on LinkedIn.
+Document posts (sometimes incorrectly referred to as carousels or sliders) perform really well for me on LinkedIn.
 Check out the bottom row of my latest stats here:

 Posts | Reactions | Comments | Views | Shares | |